jvmahon/Homebridge-HomeSeer4/README.md

 ## C.2.
 Unsupported Devices
 The jrhubott/homebridge-homeseer plugin included support for several device types that are not supported in this updated -2018 plugin.
 These types include:

-* Battery (now added as a service to the other devices; no longer a separate device)
 * Door (but you can still configure a Lock)
 * Security System
-* Thermostats (but Temperature Sensors can still be configured!)

 In order to allow continued use of these device types, I have implemented a slightly modified version of the original plugin which you can use in parallel with the -2018 plugin to support these devices.
 Of course, you won't get the instant-status updates and other features of the -2018 plugin, but you won't lose anything either.
 See the wiki entry "Using 'original' and 'new' Plugin in Parallel." (https://github.com/jvmahon/homebridge-homeseer/wiki/Using-'original'-and-'new'-Plugin-in-Parallel)]